ryelkur/CITA200HlocalRY/1---Computing-System-Information.md

 ## Change password

 You need to change your password to something private on the host `trinity`.
-On the `cosmoN` desktop open a terminal and do the following:
+On your `cosmoN` desktop open a terminal and do the following:

 ```
 ssh trinity